-Roid is a renowned typographer who works entirely by hand with painstaking precision on a variety of canvases.
+Roid is a renowned street artist and typographer from London who works entirely by hand with painstaking precision on a variety of canvases.
 These canvases include wood, paper, and even building walls.
-Roid is also graffiti street artist from London.
-Roid, who is often known as Roids, paints with a broad range of influences ranging from computer programs to graffiti artists, Japanese graphic designers, and airbrush techniques.
+Roid, who is often known as Roids, also paints with a broad range of influences ranging from computer programs to graffiti artists, Japanese graphic designers, and airbrush techniques.
 His street art and graffiti can be described as innovative and progressive with an immense talent with letterforms.

 Roid constantly adds change and new design references to his work.
 His work is very easy to identify and it always helps extend the graffiti boundaries that often lead into never before imagined locations.
 These boundary-pushing innovative technical murals have created a graffiti style of their own.
 He is clearly no follower in the traditional graffiti.

 Roid finds influence and motivation in just about anything.
 Much of his influence comes from Japanese graphic design such as Tadanori Yokoo and his collage screen-prints.
 He also enjoys works from Katsuhiro Otomo, the creator of Akira.
 Most importantly, a large section of his influence comes strictly from other graffiti appearances.
 He always attempts to draw these influences in and creating his very own creations out of them.
 Other influences include computer generated designs and glitches, artwork items that constantly repeat, manga, typography, and nostalgia from the 80s and 90s.

 For over 10 years, Roid endured the graffiti movement in his hometown of London.
 It was there that he enjoyed a long campaign of street and subway wall graffiti.
 Although he gained local recognition, it was not until about 2008 that his graffiti work really began to gain momentum.